praig/baseball/README.md

 ##Design
 I had more columns than I could show.
-I chose the HR column ove the avg column based on which would be more interesting.
+I chose the HR column over the avg column based on which would be more interesting.
 Since there are multiple columns, and I did not want a table, I chose the bubble plot.
 It allows me up to 4 different dimensions on one chart.
 I chose to put height and weight on the axis because there are so many values that there was no better way to display them.
 I chose color for handedness as there are only 3 values and color is good for small numbers of categories.
 Finally the size is set for the HR value since really it was the "result" and has the most impact.